Shopify/web-configs/README.md

   }
   ```

-  As with `shopify/web`, you should install `babel-polyfill` to help reduce the duplication of Babel helpers.

 - `shopify/react`: Adds plugins that transform React (including JSX).
 You can use this preset with the `shopify/web` or `shopify/node` configuration.
-Note that if you enable this, you do not need to also enable the `shopify/flow` config (it is included automatically).
-You will, however, need to include an `Object.assign` polyfill in your bundle (we recommend the polyfills found in [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/)).

   This preset accepts an options object.
   - `hot` : Will automatically add plugins to enable hot reloading of React components.
 Note that this requires you to have a recent version of `react-hot-loader` installed as a dependency in your project.
-  - `pragma` : Replace the function used when compiling JSX expressions. defaults to `React.createElement`.
+  - `pragma` : Replace the function used when compiling JSX expressions.
+Defaults to `React.createElement`.
+  - `pragmaFrag`: Replace the function used when compiling JSX fragment expressions.
+Defaults to `React.Fragment`.

   ```json
   {